Quantum Programmable Reflections: Approximate reflection channels

 After tracing out the ancilla register in the known state $\ket{\unifs}$, we get the result. \end{proof}

 By inspecting \cref{thm:optimalDistance,thm:algorithm}, it is clear that the optimal $V$ can be constructed by setting $\theta = \pm \cos^{-1} f(n)$.

 An alternative, natural choice is to maximize the negative phase in the 1-eigenspace of $\cyclicPermutation$ and pick $\theta = \pi$~\cite{Harrow2011}.
 We show that this choice of $\theta$ is suboptimal, but only to an additive distance of $\bigo*{n^{-3}}$.
+An $O({1\over n})$ upper bound on the diamond distance can be obtained without fully computing the diamond distance in Appendix \ref{sec:chanupper}.

 \begin{corollary} Let $\apxRef \coloneqq \apxRef_\pi$, then the family of "approximate reflection channels" $\apxRefCh_{\psi,\apxRef}$~\cite{Harrow2011} has

 \end{corollary} \begin{proof} We can write $\apxRef = \sum_{\ell=0}^n c_\ell \cyclicPermutation^\ell$ with